 Packing for moving local vs. long distance

-Any time a team of professional movers loads your belongings onto a truck, they will ensure that adequate padding and packing is used.
+Any time a team of professional movers loads your belongings onto a truck, they will ensure that adequate padding and packing are used.
 But if your items will be spending days on a truck and traveling long distances, the preparations will be different.
 There are a couple of things you’ll need to keep in mind:

 - Weather and temperature changes can have a significant impact on electronics, artwork, and furniture.
-If you are moving long distance, you’ll need to determine whether a climate-controlled truck is necessary to protect your belongings.
+If you are moving long-distance, you’ll need to determine whether a climate-controlled truck is necessary to protect your belongings.
 When moving locally, the effects of time spent in the truck in heat or cold are less significant.

 - General wear and tear on boxes and furniture increases with every day spent on the truck.
 That means packing your belongings for the long haul will require extra padding, reinforcement, and attention to detail.
 That could mean your packing team takes longer than they might for a local move, but it’s worth it!

-How local vs. long distance movers calculate costs
+How local vs. long-distance movers calculate costs

 In many cases, local movers will calculate the cost of your move based on an hourly rate.
 After all, the move will take less than one day, so this ensures they get paid for their time and effort.
 This means the actual cost of the move could differ from the estimate if there are any complications or unexpected delays.

-Long distance movers, on the other hand, often estimate the cost of your move based on either the weight of your shipment or how many cubic feet it occupies.
+Long-distance movers, on the other hand, often estimate the cost of your move based on either the weight of your shipment or how many cubic feet it occupies.
 This may or may not be a more accurate measure, depending on how thoroughly the movers assess your belongings.

-Alternatively, some moving companies offer guaranteed quotes for both local and long distance moves.
+Alternatively, some moving companies offer guaranteed quotes for both local and long-distance moves.
 This type of estimate is not based on hourly labor but on a flat rate, and it is unlikely to change barring a significant difference in your freight or logistics on moving day.
 When possible?
 Go with this kind of quote!
 This keeps you protected from hidden charges or sudden changes in moving fees.

 Moving Insurance requirements